telosnetwork/delphi-oracle-bridge/README.md

 ### DelphiOracleBridge

-The bridge EVM contract.
+The bridge's EVM contract.
 Receives requests and sends responses back to a callback function.
 Currently deployed at

 **TESTNET :** TBD